 The Crooked Forest, West Pomerania, Poland

 To this day, no one knows why this incredible collection of trees is shaped this way.
 The peculiar pine forest remains a beautiful mystery hidden in Poland.
+It is assumed someone purposefully made them grow this way – possibly for timber for boats.

 La Laguna de Torrevieja, Spain